lnicola/blog/content/mapping-my-walks-osrm-rust.md

 ```

 I'm using [`rayon`](https://crates.io/crates/rayon) here in order to do multiple requests to OSRM at once.
+It would be very inconsiderate to do this against another server, but I'm running my own instance in Docker.

 Rasterize the routes for every date into a corresponding image: